Ali1180-uni/SEF-PROJECT-BLOG-SITE/README.md

 - [x] User can logout successfully

 #### Blog Operations
-- [x] Logged-in user can create blog
+- [x] Logged-in user can create blog with rich text editor
 - [x] Guest user redirected to login when creating blog
-- [x] User can view all blogs
+- [x] User can view all blogs with previews
+- [x] User can view individual blog in detail
-- [x] User can edit their own blogs
+- [x] User can edit their own blogs with formatting preserved
 - [x] User cannot edit other users' blogs
 - [x] User can delete their own blogs
 - [x] User cannot delete other users' blogs
+- [x] User can like/unlike other users' blogs
+- [x] Like count updates in real-time

 #### UI/UX
 - [x] Navbar shows correct state based on authentication